7 Reasons Your DIY Diet Plan Isn’t WorkingArticle posted in: Lifestyle

 3. Lack of Support

-The Fix: Set up a counseling session with a dietitian or sign up for a weight loss program that offers counseling services. >
+The Fix: Set up a coaching session with a dietitian or sign up for a weight loss program that offers coaching services. >

 4. Portion Distortion